National Health Service: Funding

-Staffing

-England's NHS is the largest employer in Europe, with one in every 25 adults in England working for the NHS.
-Nursing staff accounted for the largest cohort at more than 330,000 employees, followed by clinical support staff at 290,000, scientific and technical staff at 163,000 and physicians at 133,000.

 Issues

 Funding and costs

 The funding of the NHS is usually an election issue, and fell under scrutiny during the Covid-19 pandemic.

 In July 2022, The Telegraph reported that think tank Civitas found that health spending was costing about £10,000 per household in the UK.
 They said that this was the third highest share of GDP of any nation in Europe and claimed that the UK "has one of the most costly health systems – and some of the worst outcomes".
 The findings were made before the government increased health spending significantly, with a 1.25% increase in National Insurance, in April 2022.
 Civitas said that "runaway" health spending in the UK had increased by more than any country despite the drop in national income due to the COVID pandemic.

 The Labour Government elected in 2024 stated that their policy was that the "NHS is broken".
 They announced an immediate stocktake of current pressures led by Labour peer Lord Ara Darzi.
 This was to be followed by development of a new "10 year plan" for the NHS to replace the NHS Long Term Plan published in 2019.

-The potential rise of the cost of social care has been signaled by research.
-Professor Helen Stokes-Lampard of the Royal College of GPs said: "It's a great testament to medical research, and the NHS, that we are living longer – but we need to ensure that our patients are living longer with a good quality of life.
-For this to happen we need a properly funded, properly staffed health and social care sector with general practice, hospitals and social care all working together – and all communicating well with each other, in the best interests of delivering safe care to all our patients."
+The potential rise of the cost of social care has been signalled by research.
+Professor Helen Stokes-Lampard of the Royal College of GPs said in 2017, "It's a great testament to medical research, and the NHS, that we are living longer – but we need to ensure that our patients are living longer with a good quality of life.
+For this to happen we need a properly funded, properly staffed health and social care sector with general practice, hospitals and social care all working together – and all communicating well with each other, in the best interests of delivering safe care to all our patients".